kdisneur/archives/source/_posts/2015-06-14-elixir-on-circleci.md

 The build takes 3 minutes 43 to run the tests.
 It's not too bad, but we could improve the build speed using the caching feature from Circle-CI.
 This feature allows you to cache specific folders so we can run some commands only when it's necessary.
-This feature seems really useful but that's also mean we couldn't rely on `apt-get` anymore.
+This feature seems really useful but that's also mean we can't rely on `apt-get` anymore.
 We will have to install the languages ourself.

 To do that we can use an [agnostic version manager: asdf](https://github.com/HashNuke/asdf).
 This version manager is able